-Preside over Working Group meetings and activities of the Working Group according to all of the relevant policies and procedures
+Preside over Working Group meetings and activities of the Working Group according to all of the relevant policies and procedures.

-3.4.2 Vice Chair(s)
+Vice Chairs

 This clause may be modified to include additional responsibilities.
+If there is no Vice Chair, replace text with “Not applicable.”
+If there are multiple vice chairs with different responsibilities, indicate plural in clause title and add them in additional subclauses after 3.5.5.

-The responsibilities of the Vice Chair(s) shall include:
+The responsibilities of the Vice Chair shall include:

-Carrying out the Chair's duties if the Chair is temporarily unable to do so or chooses to recuse himself or herself (i.e., to give a technical opinion) or chooses to delegate specific duties.
+Carrying out the Chair’s duties if the Chair is temporarily unable to do so or chooses to recuse himself or herself (e.g., to give a technical opinion);

+Carrying out those duties specifically delegated by the Chair to the Vice Chair;

-Being knowledgeable in IEEE standards processes and parliamentary procedures and assisting the Chair in ensuring that the processes and procedures are followed.
+Being knowledgeable in IEEE standards processes and parliamentary procedures and assisting the Chair in helping to ensure that the processes and procedures are followed;

-Being familiar with training materials available through IEEE Standards Development Online.
+Being familiar with training materials available through IEEE Standards Development Lifecycle.

-3.4.3 Secretary
+Secretary